Frequently Asked Questions

 Do you have an advisory committee?

 Yes, we are very fortunate to be working with a committed group of PCC employees who help us monitor program implementation and recommend necessary improvements.
 The advisory committee has representation from the Advising and Admissions, Counseling, College Success Skills Department, English and Modern Languages Division, Financial Aid, Math Department, the Multicultural Center, Office for Students with Disabilities, Institutional Effectiveness, and the Women’s Resource Center.
-If you would like to join the advisory committee, please contact Lynn Montoya Quinn on the Sylvania Campus, or Dr. Clare Oliveros at Cascade.
+If you would like to join the advisory committee, please contact Michele Cruse on the Sylvania Campus, or Dr. Clare Oliveros at Cascade.

 Does ROOTS pay for college?

 The ROOTS Program does not pay for college or give students money (scholarships, etc.) for school.
 However, the program helps students learn about available resources and options for paying for school.
 When ROOTS students successfully complete the ROOTS Program required classes and are in good academic standing, the ROOTS Program may pay for a maximum of three credits in the term after they complete the second class.
 Not all students are eligible.
 Please see the ROOTS Program Director for further eligibility criteria.